 Some of the most common combinations include:

 Combining treatments can save recovery time and give you more comprehensive results.
-During your consultation, we’ll go over all your options and build a plan that’s tailored specifically to you.
+During your liposuction consultation, we’ll go over all your options and build a plan that’s tailored specifically to you.

 Following liposuction Boston patients will be sent to a recovery room as they wake up.
 This will also allow you to be monitored to make sure there are no complications from your anesthesia and surgery.